 - 1 ½ cups chocolate chips

-In a saucepan, melt the butter and brown sugar together.
+- In a saucepan, melt the butter and brown sugar together over medium heat.
 Stir constantly.
-Once combined, bring to a rolling boil.
-As soon as it begins to boil, time it for 3 minutes exactly and continue to stir and scrape the sides of the saucepan constantly.
+Once combined, bring to a rolling boil over medium-high heat.
+As soon as it begins to boil, set a timer for 3 minutes exactly and continue to stir and scrape the sides of the saucepan constantly.

-Pour the melted butter/sugar combo over the crackers.
-Spread gently and evenly over the surface of all the crackers.
+- Immediately pour the melted butter/sugar combo over the crackers.
+Spread the toffee gently and evenly over the surface of all the crackers.
 Try not to disturb their places, you want them to remain in a single layer and not overlap.

-Refrigerate for 2 hours.
-Then break into pieces and serve.
+- Refrigerate the toffee for 2 hours.
+Then break the pan into 3-inch pieces and serve.

 VariationsI love adding chopped toasted almonds or pecans to the top of the chocolate before it has set.
 You could also sprinkle festive holiday sprinkles over the top.
 Just remember to do it before the chocolate has firmed up.

 Save This Recipe to Your Recipe Box

 Find this delicious recipe next time you visit by saving it to your very own recipe box on my site.
 All your favorites stored in one easy place!